shaysugg/Notes/iOS-study/Swift by Sundell Notes/Unit Testing.md

 	     //travel in time
 	     let expectation = expectation(forNotification: PremiumService.expiredNotif, object: nil)
 		timemeTraveler.travel(by: 1.5)
-		//verify that now we traveled notif be will raise try await sut.setupNotificationForDeadline()
+		//verify that now we have traveled, notif will be raisen try await sut.setupNotificationForDeadline()
 		await fulfillment(of: [expectation], timeout: 0.0001)
 	    }